InYourWalls/fullbright/README.md

 # fullbright
-Simple fullbright mod for Quilt.
+Stupid simple fullbright mod for Quilt.

-## Usage
-Press the hotkey, fullbright is turned on (your gamma is cranked).
-Press it again, it reverts to the original brightness.
+It's terrible, don't use it.